uxcoder/asteroids/README.md

-A asteroids clone for education purposes.
+An asteroids clone for education purposes.